Using a Pressure Washer to Remove Algae in a Pool

 how to remove algae without scrubbing

-I continued along the pool removing the algae as I went, both in the join between the floor and the wall and on the sides.
+I continued along the pool, removing the algae as I went, both in the joint between the floor and the wall and on the sides.
 It was like magic.

-It took no more than a minute to do an entire side as opposed to probably 5 minutes of scrubbing with a pool brush.
-And the big plus was that it didn’t cause me any lower back pain or tire my arms as it would when using a pool brush.
+It took no more than a minute to do an entire side, as opposed to probably 5 minutes of scrubbing with a pool brush.
+The big plus was that it didn’t cause me any lower back pain or tire my arms as it would when using a pool brush.

 how to remove algae from pool with a power washer

-Obviously it is easier in the shallow end but I have even managed to tape the pressure washer gun to a pool pole to get to the bottom of the walls in the deep end.
+Obviously, it is easier in the shallow end, but I have even managed to tape the pressure washer gun to a pool pole to reach the bottom of the walls in the deep end.

-As well as using a pressure washer to remove algae easily from walls and the harder-to-reach areas of the pool, I have also found it gives great results on the rungs of my ladder.
+I have also found that using a pressure washer to remove algae easily from walls and the harder-to-reach areas of the pool gives excellent results on the rungs of my ladder.
 I was never happy with the results of using a pool brush as it was hard to get into the crevices but the pressure washer removes everything in seconds.

 pressure wash pool without draining

-Another plus to using a pressure washer is that while you have it out you may as well make the most of it by pressure washing pool deck or pool surround.
+Another plus to using a pressure washer is that while you have it out, you may make the most of it by pressure washing the pool deck or pool surround.

 Then it is time to shock

-Once you’ve removed all the visible algae, it’s time to shock your pool to kill all of the algae spores now floating the pool water.
-Obviously using the pressure washer doesn’t actually kill the algae, it just removes it from the surfaces, where it is more difficult for the shock to kill effectively.
+Once you’ve removed all the visible algae, it’s time to shock your pool to kill all the algae spores floating in the pool water.
+Obviously, using the pressure washer doesn’t actually kill the algae; it just removes it from the surfaces, where it is more difficult for the shock to kill effectively.

 Follow the instructions on your pool shock product carefully, and be sure to test the water regularly to ensure it’s safe for swimming.